cerement/Rabbit/README.md

 * Staggered
 * More symmetric than Alice, less symmetric than BMEK
 * Focus on curved rows (transitioning from 0° to 12°) rather than rotated clusters
-* Personal idiosyncrasies (like moving ‘6’ to the right side and using HHKB sizing for bottom modifiers)
+* Personal idiosyncrasies (like moving ‘6’ to the right side)